yahoo/elide-doc/pages/guide/v5/04-analytics.md

 #### Time Dimensions & Time Grains

-Time dimensions are normal dimensions with a specified time grain.
+Time dimensions represent time and include a time grain.
 The time grain determines how time is represented as text in query filters and query results.
 Supported time grains include:

 | Grain        | Text Format     |
 | ------------ | --------------- |